Thursday, November 14, 2024

 Thus, Darin’s character has what they now refer to as an “arc,” but what remains most interesting after having read about his life is that as of July 1963 he began having medical issues while touring the nightclub circuit.
 (In that month he was rushed to a hospital after collapsing onstage at Freedomland in New York.)

 It’s not hard to imagine that Darin liked the idea of playing an outlaw but also responded to the script’s being about a terminally ill child.
-A major part of Darin’s mythology is that he was a frail child who had bouts of rheumatic fever that weakened his heart; as a kid, he overheard a doctor saying that he probably would only live until 16, 25 if he was lucky.
+A major part of Darin’s mythology is that he was a frail child who had bouts of rheumatic fever that weakened his heart; as a boy, he overheard a doctor saying that he probably would only live until 16, 25 if he was lucky.

 Thus, knowing that Darin was working in a “method” manner, one can only assume that his own medical situation made him connect to a character who bonds with a terminally ill child.
 The fact that the child dies at the episode’s end and Darin rides off in handcuffs (as he allows himself to be caught so he can carry her body back to the wagon train) was pure tearjerking American TV, but it definitely seems like the correct ending for the drama.
 The only happy thing about the ending was that Darin’s outlaw bonded with the child and had her buried with his last name.